Utilizing variational autoencoders in the Bayesian inverse problem of photoacoustic tomography

 The simplest of these approaches is the so-called end-to-end framework, where a neural network is trained to perform the reconstruction, that is, to estimate the initial pressure distribution based on a set of photoacoustic data \cite{Waibeletal2018,Lan2019}.
 These networks are, however, often trained by minimizing the difference between the network output and the true image contained in a training dataset.
 Therefore, the results might be inconsistent with measurement data and may lack the ability to generalize to targets outside the training dataset.
-To overcome the issues with data consistency, approaches utilizing forward and adjoint operators during the training process have been proposed \cite{Lunz2021}.
-In these learned iterative model based approaches, the inverse problem of PAT is solved iteratively with a learned updating operator.
-The approach has been been utilized in an iterative proximal gradient based framework where an updating operator was learned based on a previous iterate and the gradient of a data consistency term \cite{Shan2019,Hauptmann2018}.
-Furthermore, in a learned primal dual method, two learned update operators are used to update the iterations in primal (image) and dual (data) spaces \cite{Boink2019}.
-In addition to iterative update operators, forward operators together with deep learning in PAT have been used in conjunction with least-squares type approaches with a learned regularization \cite{Antholzer2019}.